 Description

 Welcome!
 I am an Assistant Professor of Biomedical Informatics at the University of Pittsburgh and a practicing child and adolescent psychiatrist in the Center for Autism and Developmental Disorders.
-My research centers on developing novel computational methods that combine methodological rigor with clinical expertise, leading naturally to a focus on causal discovery and inference.
-I am drawn to unconventional and independent research directions, pursuing deeply focused inquiry into fundamental problems that are often unrecognized or considered intractable.
-My overarching aim is to generate foundational discoveries that translate into improved patient outcomes.
+My research develops computational methods for treatment discovery, with a natural emphasis on causal discovery and inference.
+We have created approaches that pinpoint root causes of disease, detect subtle treatment effects in randomized trials, and overcome latent confounding in observational studies.
+I gravitate toward problems that appear simple but reward deep thought, often yielding solutions that seem obvious only in hindsight.
+Ultimately, my goal is to produce foundational insights that translate into better patient outcomes.

 Recent Inventions & Discoveries